cylin-ms/Mimic/MIMIC_USER_GUIDE.md

 1.  **Select a Meeting**: In the Mimic HTML report, click on any high-value meeting.
 2.  **Copy Prompt**: Click the "Copy Prompt" button to get a specialized prompt designed for that specific meeting type.
 3.  **Generate in BizChat**: Paste the prompt into BizChat.
-4.  **Refine the Plan**: Ask BizChat to format the output as a table with the following columns:
+4.  **Refine the Plan**: The initial prompt starts the conversation.
+Guide BizChat to refine the plan until it matches your needs.
+A recommended target format is a table with the following columns:
     *   **Milestone**: Date of the activity.
     *   **Owner**: Person responsible.
     *   **Completed**: Checkbox or status.